DSKTheLegend/siteBuster/README.md

 #siteBuster

-This is a small tool written in python which uses dictionary attack to check the available files on a website.
+This is a light weight tool written in python which uses dictionary attack to check the available files on a website.
 It has a customizable range of extensions which you can change at your own wish.

 ## Under Development!

+Feel free to send a PR and contribute to the code.
+Your name will be added to the author's list.

+## Authors
+        : Abhishek Raha

 ### ToDo
         ##Buster Mode